Updated on October 30th, 2023

-Of the 2 trails, I felt this gave the better views of the falls as a whole.
+Of the 2 trails, I felt this gave better views of Iguazu Falls as a whole.
 The walkway is 1600m & where you can catch the boats, in particular to San Martin Island.

-If the boat is running, then this is apparently the best view you have – it has trails & lookouts and is in the heart of the falls themselves.
-They make a decision on whether the boat will run on the day (look on the boards at the stations after 10 am), depending on the height of the water.
-Unfortunately, on the day of my visit, it was not available.
+If the boat is running to San Martin Island, then this is apparently the best view you can have.
+The island has trails & lookouts and is in the heart of the falls themselves.
+The authorities make a decision on whether the boat will run on the day.
+Make sure you check on the boards at the stations after 10 am.
+The decision will be based on the height of the water.
+Unfortunately, on the day of my visit, the boat tour was not available.

 D. Upper Circuit

 The Upper Circuit walk is 1750m long.
 It gives views of the upper part of the waterfall.
-Great to get some perspective of the sheer volume of water from above.
+This is the perfect way to get some perspective of the sheer volume of water from above.

-We were told we would see an abundance of toucans & parrots but didn’t see a single one – keep your eyes peeled & lucky for you if you do.
+We were told we would see an abundance of toucans & parrots.
+Unfortunately, we didn’t see a single one!
+Keep your eyes peeled & lucky for you if you do.

-The Coaties are all over the place at Cataratas Station, terrorising anyone who lets their guard down.
-They are very cute & interesting creatures but we chose to eat our lunch out of the way & standing up.
+The Coaties are all over the place at Cataratas Station.
+They will openly terrorise anyone who lets their guard down.
+They are very cute & interesting creatures.
+As a result, we chose to eat our lunch out of the way & standing up.
 However, we did make sure we took lots of photos.

 The Mono Monkeys are more prevalent at the end of the Lower Circuit.
 You won’t need to hang around the lunch area for long to be very well acquainted!
 They are fascinating to watch & again very cute but also love to steal your food!

 - Don’t forget your sunscreen & insect repellent.

-- Dress for warm weather as it can get very hot & sweaty but layers are the best option – we went in April & it was significantly colder first thing in the morning.
+- Dress for warm weather as it can get very hot & sweaty.
+Layers are the best option.
+We went in April & it was significantly colder first thing in the morning.
 It warmed up considerably during the day.

-- Make sure you have a way to protect all camera equipment from the water – particularly on Garganta Del Diablo – prepare to be soaked.
-Otherwise, this is a choice you make as to how close you decide to get to the waterfalls & more importantly the spray.
-If you go on the boat (you’ll definitely need them waterproofed) or on the walkways.
+- Make sure you have a way to protect all of your camera equipment from the water.
+In particular, on the Devil’s Throat.
+Prepare to be soaked.
+Otherwise, you can choose how close you decide to get to the waterfalls & more importantly the spray.
+If you go on the boat tour, you will definitely need something to protect your equipment.

-- You will get wet but will also dry quickly so a waterproof jacket is your choice.
-(You can buy ponchos in the park if needed).
+- You will get wet but will also dry quickly so a waterproof jacket is your perfect companion.
+You can also buy ponchos in the park if needed.

 - Be prepared to walk a long way.
-Therefore make sure you wear appropriate footwear (with grips as some of the walkways can get very slippery when wet so choose shoes with a good grip.
+Therefore make sure you wear appropriate footwear.
+Some of the walkways can get very slippery when wet so choose shoes with a good grip.